danielstocks/jQuery-Collapse/README.md

 * Do a pull request on Github and wait patiently...
 * Rejoice!

 Tests are written in CoffeeScript with a BDD flavour using mocha and the chai exception framework.

-Testa are run with the karma test runner.
-To run the tests simply type 'karma start' from the project root.
+They are run with the karma test runner.
+To run the tests simply type 'karma start' from the project root (you may have to npm install first).

 Thanks in advance